cronvel/nextgen-events/documentation.md

 } ) ;
 ```

-When an async listener is defined, the completion callback is automatically added at the end of the [.emit()](#ref.emit)
+When an async listener is defined, the completion callback is automatically added at the end of the arguments
-arguments for any listeners with *async = true*.
+supplied to [.emit()](#ref.emit) for any listeners with *async = true*.